 Your support builds SJTP and trains a new generation

 At SJRC, securing the future of our graduate training program is our top fundraising priority.
-We currently seek funding to support graduate fellowships, collaborative research projects, and student-driven Science & Justice Working Group events.
-We also seek support for the interdisciplinary faculty who may teach “Experiments in Collaboration” and mentor our SJTP graduate fellows.
+We seek funding to support student fellowships, collaborative research projects, and student-driven Science & Justice Working Group events.
+We also seek support for our interdisciplinary faculty who may teach “Experiments in Collaboration” and mentor our SJTP graduate fellows.